 Let us consider one aspect—a very important one—of a vineyard manager’s responsibilities, for it bears directly on the issue of sustainable practices.
 It begins with the concept of Integrated Pest Management (IPM).
 An authoritative viticultural specialist and qualified soil scientist, Larry Perrine explains: “IPM originally and primarily has to do with the control of insects.
-It requires knowledge of the life-cycle of each of the insect pests, thus to know when they are most vulnerable to pest-control applications.
+It requires knowledge of the life-cycle of each of the insect pests, thus knowing when they are most vulnerable to pest-control applications.
 Insect infestations don’t behave like fungal ones—fungal control requires foliar application before an infestation develops, whereas insect pests can be tolerated up to a certain level of insect damage.
 Therefore, scouting in the vineyard is necessary to determine when or if the insects are reaching the point at which insecticide application is necessary.
 Scouting means that the vineyard manager needs to check a block of vines and calculate the density of pests present on, say, 50 leaves.
 For example, Grape Berry Moths overwinter in trees that may border a vineyard.
 Vineyard rows bordering those trees are most vulnerable to GBM attack.
 They can best be controlled by strategic use of insecticides, after scouting—for minimum environmental impact.
 The use of pheromone lures on twist ties, which confuse the moths during their mating season, can be helpful.”

-Barbara Shinn, who has long been deeply committed to certification, elaborates, “I might go out to a particular block of vines and check the vine leaves for the presence of mites.
+Barbara Shinn, who had long been deeply committed to certification, elaborated, “I might go out to a particular block of vines and check the vine leaves for the presence of mites.
 If, say, I find that out of forty rows of vines, ten of the middle rows of vines have significant mite populations whereas the rest only had one or two mites, then I would have to consider applying the appropriate insecticide for the mites in the infected rows only—the more specific the target that the insecticide is designed for the better, as there is less collateral damage.
 Of course, each grower has to set his or her own limits—there is no set number.
-All growers have a list of acceptable inputs for sustainable, or organic, or Biodynamic practices.
-One selects from the list starting with the inputs with the lowest impact to the environment to those with the highest.”
+All growers have a list of acceptable inputs for sustainable, organic, or Biodynamic practices.
+One selects from the list starting with the inputs with the lowest impact on the environment to those with the highest.”

 What Certification Means